bitnami/charts/bitnami/logstash/README.md

     value: "x.y.z"
 ```

+### Setting Pod's affinity

+This chart allows you to set your custom affinity using the `affinity` paremeter.
+Find more infomation about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

+As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
+To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

 ## Troubleshooting

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 1.2.0

+This version introduces `bitnami/common`, a [library chart](https://helm.sh/docs/topics/library_charts/#helm) as a dependency.
+More documentation about this new utility could be found [here](https://github.com/bitnami/charts/tree/master/bitnami/common#bitnami-common-library-chart).
+Please, make sure that you have updated the chart dependencies before executing any upgrade.

 ### To 1.0.0